 The WordPress mobile app allows you to easily manage your blog while on the go.
 It’s available free to download for both Android and iOS devices.

-After downloading the app, you can log in to your blog’s admin dashboard to begin blogging.
+After downloading the app, you can log in to your blog’s admin In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More to begin blogging.
 With its simple, clutter-free interface, the WordPress mobile app makes mobile blogging a breeze.

 6) Visitor Comments